 General Guide: How to Dress Baby for Winter

-It’s hard to travel light when you have a baby, unless you are a very chill parent, or you can afford to buy most things at destination.
-To add on to the load, travelling during winter meant more things to pack into the luggage.
+It’s hard to travel light when you have a baby, unless you are a very chill parent, or you can afford to buy most things at your destination.
+To add to the load, travelling during winter meant more things to pack into the luggage.

 This post is based on our 9 days of winter holiday, where we had 7 full days in Northern Kyushu, Japan.
 The temperatures were hovering from 0 to 15 degrees.
-Baby Evangeline was only around 8 months old then.
+Baby EG was only around 8 months old then.
 You can take a look at our itinerary.

 1. Thermal Underwear